What disability-related health supports are

 When you have disability-related health supports in your plan

-Once you have disability-related heath support funding in your plan you can use your funding to get the NDIS supports you need, in line with your plan.
+You can use your funding to get the NDIS supports you need once you have disability-related health support funding in your plan.

 The NDIS supports lists will help you understand what can and can’t be paid for with NDIS funding so you can use your NDIS funds in the right way.